brokedba/Devops_all_in_one_vm/README.md

 You'll just need to run `vagrant up` command to spin it.
 - Note: Contibution is welcome too.

+# The current scope
-The current scope for this side project includes autosetup of the below devops tools :
+ The bundle includes the below services/devops tools :
 - kvm
 - kcli (libvirt cli wrapper)
 - ansible + AWX (maybe replaced by Oracle linux aumtomation managerin the future)